By Nicola Wright

 Take a few minutes to write down some of the most recent features of the product in question, noting what they do and how they’ve added to the product’s functionality, so they’re fresh in your mind if the time comes.

-Nigel Frank International’s annual Microsoft Dynamics Salary Survey report examines salaries, benefits, skills, motivations, sentiments, and movements across the global Microsoft Dynamics partner, ISV, and Microsoft Dynamics customer communities.
+Our annual Business Applications Careers and Hiring Guide examines salaries, benefits, skills, motivations, sentiments, and movements across the global Microsoft Dynamics partner, ISV, and Microsoft Dynamics customer communities.

 Although the functionalities of certain Dynamics products naturally align them to particular industries, the suite has broad scope, and having experience in more than one vertical can be a bonus for employers.